ahf/snowflake-notes/Broker.markdown

 WebRTC Session Descriptor Answer.
 The broker will then pass the answer to the client that is currently polling for the answer in the `/client` handler.

-If the client was too slow to send its offer the broker will respond with a `410 Gone` HTTP error code.
+If the Snowflake proxy was too slow to send its offer the broker will respond with a `410 Gone` HTTP error code.
 If the proxy responds with an empty or otherwise bogus answer the `400 Bad Request` HTTP error code is returned.

 #### The `/robots.txt` handler